The Components of Sapience Explained

 Wisdom is described as a complex set of psychological functions.
 Sternberg and others have determined that it is not just intelligence, though it is correlated with intelligence in several important ways (Sternberg, 2003).
 Wisdom is viewed as a kind of meta-knowledge with a meta-intelligence (and creativity) to process the meta-knowledge.
 I am suggesting that the model of sapience presented here helps to organize our understanding of the psychological underpinnings of wisdom.

 Sapience, like intelligence, is a behavioral and mental construct with identifiable neurological underpinnings.
-Wisdom, by itself as a psychological construct, is a window into how humans make hard or "wicked" decisions based on a wealth of tacit knowledge.
+Wisdom, by itself as a psychological construct, is a window into how humans make hard or “wicked-problem” decisions based on a wealth of tacit knowledge.
 But wisdom seems to require aging — one has to live a long time and aggregate the needed tacit knowledge.
 Sapience is a native capacity, like intelligence, that makes wisdom possible, just as intelligence makes knowledgeability possible.
 Whether or not wisdom obtains in an individual will depend at least in part on what kind of world the individual lives in, just as how smart someone becomes depends on how their intelligence is exercised in life.
 If one lives among similarly sapient and wise elders, then it is possible to see a wise person emerging from a life of learning.
 On the other hand, just as a potentially smart individual, trapped in a non-stimulating environment, might turn out dull in later life, so too a more sapient person might still turn out foolish if trapped in a foolish environment.

 The question of competency level is an important one.
-With intelligence the definition of the norm is a statistical property of the population.
+In the case of intelligence the definition of the norm is a statistical property of the population.
 We assign the value of 100 as the intelligence quotient of the average person (the peak of a bell curve).
 And for the issues in life that intelligence, or cleverness, is good for addressing, this system seems to work pretty well to attribute relative intelligence levels.
 Since the curve is Gaussian the bulk of people are near the norm and there are jobs for everyone.
 But with sapience the situation may be different.
 If it is a newly emerged capability in Homo, as I suspect, then the distribution curve may have a more skewed shape.
 It may be that the majority of people fall in the lower end of the curve.
 In the last installment I will explore this possibility more fully.
 Consider, for now, that such a distribution might well explain the seeming paucity of wisdom in our current societies.
-We as a species are in the mess we are in because our cleverness exceeds our wisdom would be a reasonable conjecture.
+That we as a species are in the mess we are in because our cleverness exceeds our wisdom would be a reasonable conjecture.

 References